 Whenever there's an issue with our software or related services, we will let you know in the Statuspage.
 If you subscribe you'll receive live notifications about service outages, updates and scheduled maintenance via email or sms.

 Google creates a default network per zone.
 Each one has a subnet size /20.
-These subnets cannot be modified.
+These subnets cannot be modified at the provisioning.
 Changes in networking are not recommended.
 If any changes need to be done on the default network settings, it’s out of the scope of itopia CAS support.

 Single servers should not be removed from the domain for correct functionality of the environment.

 Firewall rules created at the deployment are the way for our software to communicate with your servers.
 We’ve already sourced the rules so only itopia management services can access the servers using those tags.

 They shouldn’t be modified or deleted because such changes can break the integration with itopia.

 The main tags: cas-access, allow-access